Mind the Gaps

 Assets in the Air

-Agencies use drones to gather information, but must figure out how to manage the ever-growing mountains of data they collect.
+Agencies use drones to gather information, but must figure out how to manage and store the ever-growing mountains of data.

 Do Your Part